Rajdeep7/unistuff/TUM/IN2322 - Protein Prediction I/Questions.md

 ### What is a PSSM?
 - Position specific scoring matrix
-- Given that we have an multiple sequence alignment, compute the score for each residue at each position
+- Given that we have a multiple sequence alignment, compute the score for each residue at each position
 - -> Specific to a protein family

-### What are the steps in computing the PSSM?
-TODO

 ### What is PSI-Blast?
 - Position-Specific Iterative Basic Local Alignment Tool